hphelion/documentation/devplatform/devplatform.install.md

 1. If your network uses a proxy, it may be necessary to set the proxy shell variable:

 		# export https_proxy=<ip address or url of http proxy>
 2. Run this command to prepare the installer and ensure prerequisites are met.
-By default: the Username and Tenant is "admin," and the Region is "regionOne."
 If necessary, you can specify the Username, Tenant, and Region.
-The defaults to use for this option are:
+By default the options are set to:
 	- **Username** = admin
 	- **Tenant** **name** = admin
 	- **Region** = regionOne

     		#./DevelopmentPlatform_Setup.sh -p {admin_user_password} -a {auth_host_ip_address} -u {username} -t {tenant_name} -r {region name}

-1. Use the Help feature if you need additional information about the installation script:
+1. If you need additional information about installation you can use the Help feature:

 		 #./DevelopmentPlatform_Setup.sh -h